What is the Ross Mathematics Program?

 Do we need health insurance?

 Yes.
-Each student must have medical insurance with coverage in Columbus, Ohio.
+Each student must have medical insurance with coverage in Ohio or Indiana.
 Proof of insurance is required.
 If you do not have adequate coverage, we can suggest places to purchase short-term health insurance.

 Is there a nurse on duty/doctors on call?
 Is there a campus clinic that they can attend for minor problems?